HugoHakem/nix-os.config/docs/source/autogen/overlays-README.md

 ## Details

 Files in this directory run automatically as part of each build.
-It allows to override the configuration of certain packages so that they behave in a specific way.
-Some common ways overlays can be used:
+Overlays allow you to override the configuration of certain packages so that they behave in a specific way.
+Common use cases for overlays include:

 * Applying patches
 * Downloading different versions of files (locking to a version or trying a fork)
-* Workarounds and stuff I need to run temporarily
+* Implementing temporary workarounds
 * Renaming or defining new packages

-Overlays get activated when defining your `pkgs` from `nixpkgs` in the [`flake.nix`](https://github.com/HugoHakem/nix-os.config/blob/main/flake.nix#L70-L88)
-This is the cleanest way of of overriding anything so please, if you want to do so, add files in this folder.
+Overlays are activated when defining your `pkgs` from `nixpkgs` in [`flake.nix`](https://github.com/HugoHakem/nix-os.config/blob/main/flake.nix#L70-L88).
+This is the cleanest way to override anything, so if you need to do so, please add files to this folder.

-For instance, I am defining [oh-my-bash](https://github.com/HugoHakem/nix-os.config/blob/main/overlays/oh-my-bash.nix) from the [ohmybash repo](https://github.com/ohmybash/oh-my-bash).
-Be careful however, you need to override its default usage etc...
-For instance I had to add the following patch to the default template in my [home-manager config](https://github.com/HugoHakem/nix-os.config/blob/main/modules/linux/home-manager.nix#L38-41)
+For example, I define [oh-my-bash](https://github.com/HugoHakem/nix-os.config/blob/main/overlays/oh-my-bash.nix) from the [ohmybash repository](https://github.com/ohmybash/oh-my-bash).
+Be aware that you may need to override its default usage or behavior.
+For instance, I had to add a patch to the default template in my [home-manager config](https://github.com/HugoHakem/nix-os.config/blob/main/modules/linux/home-manager.nix#L38-41).

 ## Ressources